s/y Nine of Cups

 based his book,

-island of Ambae seen at a misty sunrise from
+the island of Ambae seen at a misty sunrise

 Dugouts line the beach of Lembinwen

-out the fact that we have treats with us.
+ferret out the fact that we have treats

 Though she was quite interested in